 In 2005, Swiss motorcycle racer Thomas Lüthi won the MotoGP World Championship in the 125cc category.

-In 2006, Roger Federer ended the year ranked no. 1 in the ATP rankings.
+In 2006, Swiss tennis player Roger Federer ended the year ranked no. 1 in the ATP rankings.

-In 2006, a referendum approved 1 billion francs of supportive investment in Southern and Central European countries to support positive ties to the EU.
+In 2006, a referendum approved 1 billion francs of supportive investment in Southern and Central European countries to foster positive ties with the EU.
+A further referendum was needed to approve 300 million francs to support Romania and Bulgaria after their recent admission.

-Since 2006, Geneva hosts the United Nations Human Rights Council, reinforcing Switzerland's role as a hub for international organizations.
+Since 2006, Geneva hosts the United Nations Human Rights Council, adding to its importance as a center for international institutions.

-In 2007, Roger Federer ended the year ranked no. 1 in the ATP rankings.
+In 2007, Swiss tennis player Roger Federer ended the year ranked no. 1 in the ATP rankings.

-In 2007, the Swiss sailing team Alinghi successfully defended its title in the America's Cup.
+In 2007, the Swiss sailing team Alinghi successfully defended the America's Cup title.

-In 2009, Roger Federer ended the year ranked no. 1 in the ATP rankings.
+In 2009, Swiss tennis player Roger Federer ended the year ranked no. 1 in the ATP rankings.

 In 2009, Switzerland hosted the IIHF World Championship for the tenth time.

-In 2010, a microcensus discovered that in Zurich, 32% of its inhabitants use the city's public transport regularly, while 26% depended on a personal vehicle.
+A 2010 microcensus discovered that 32% of Zurich's inhabitants use public transport regularly, while 26% depended on a personal vehicle.

-Following the Fukushima nuclear disaster, in 2011 the government announced plans to end the use of nuclear energy in the following 20 to 30 years.
+In 2011, following the Fukushima nuclear disaster, the Swiss government announced plans to end the use of nuclear energy in the following 20 to 30 years.

 In 2012, Geneva Airport handled 13.9 million passengers.